Young drivers are at risk on our roads

 The best way to start driving is safely

-Young drivers, particularly men aged 17 to 25, are often overconfident and prone to risky behaviours like speeding, tailgating and dangerous overtaking.
+Young drivers, particularly men aged 17 to 25, are often over-confident and prone to risky behaviours like speeding, tailgating and dangerous overtaking.

 As a result, they are more likely to be involved in collisions, especially within the first year after passing their test, and are often at fault.